Particl-Community/academy/in-depth/indepth_part_coin.rst

 PART is an untraceable cryptocurrency that can be sent to anyone, anywhere in the world, without the need for any third-party to facilitate transactions.
 It is a secure cryptocurrency that is similar to Bitcoin, but packed with more functionality to help you preserve your financial privacy from prying eyes.

+**Cryptocurrencies in general**

+Cryptocurrencies are digital units of a currency that can be transferred person-to-person without requiring a third-party (payment processor) to facilitate transactions.
+It enables near-free, near-instant currency transactions that cannot be held up, blocked, reversed, or delayed by any party.

+**Benefits**

+- Can be used anywhere in the world at any time.
+- No downtime.
+- Near-free transactions, usually a few cents or less per transaction.
+- Near-instant, usually takes around 2 minutes to be fully settled.
+- Full control over your financial privacy.
+- Cannot be reversed (no chargebacks).

+**Considerations**

+- Payments are sent to special addresses similar to bank accounts.
+- Once you sent a payment, you cannot modify or cancel it.
+- You and only you are responsible for the security of your funds.
+They cannot be retrieved if you lose control over your wallets.
+- The price of cryptocurrencie's majority changes based on supply and demand.

 .. contents:: Table of Contents
    :local:
    :backlinks: none